tadamski/openshift-wildfly-cartridge/README.md

 ### Create a new WildFly 8 app

 There are a few ways to get started quickly on OpenShift.
-To create a new WildFly app using the OpenShift Web Console, click on "Deploy Now" [here](https://www.openshift.com/quickstarts/wildfly-8).
+To create a new WildFly app using the OpenShift Web Console, click [here](https://openshift.redhat.com/app/console/application_type/cart!jboss-wildfly-8).
 If you'd like to use the OpenShift [command line tools](https://www.openshift.com/get-started) instead, the following command can be used:

 	rhc app create <WILDFLY_APP> -s jboss-wildfly-8